 Gratitude, kindness empathy and humility make a person beautiful, these are qualities which shine from within, these are the lessons we should be teaching our children.

-- Stop buying “stuff” which will end up in the charity shop in six months time.
+Stop buying “stuff” which will end up in the charity shop in six months time.
 Don’t buy anything you don’t need or anything you already have!

-- Start a small emergency fund to cover any repairs or breakages.
+Start a small emergency fund to cover any emergency repairs or breakages.

 There are generally two ways stuff comes into our house, it is either given to us or we buy it.
 We are often given stuff we don’t need and we often buy stuff we don’t need.
 Resulting in bulging shelves, bursting cupboards, and overstuffed drawers.